Catherine Palace: Layout

-Although Stasov's and Cameron's Neoclassical interiors are superb manifestations of late 18th-century and early 19th-century taste, the palace is best known for Rastrelli's grand suit of formal rooms known as the Golden Enfilade.
+Although Stasov's and Cameron's Neoclassical interiors are manifestations of late 18th-century and early 19th-century taste, the palace is best known for Rastrelli's grand suite of formal rooms known as the Golden Enfilade.
 It starts at the spacious airy ballroom, the "Grand Hall" or the "Hall of Lights", with a spectacular painted ceiling, and comprises numerous distinctively decorated smaller rooms, including the recreated Amber Room.

 The Great Hall, or Light Gallery, as it was called in the 18th century, is a formal apartment in the Russian baroque style designed by Bartolomeo Rastrelli between 1752 and 1756.
 The Great Hall was intended for more important receptions such as balls, formal dinners, and masquerades.
 The hall was painted in two colors and covers an area of approximately 1,000 square meters.
 Occupying the entire width of the palace, the windows on the eastern side look out onto the park while the windows of the western side look out to the palace plaza.
 In the evening, 696 lamps are lit on about a dozen chandeliers located near the mirrors.
 The hall's sculptural and gilded carvings and ornamentation were created according to sketches by Rastrelli and models by Johann Franz Dunker.

 Beyond the Great Hall is the Courtiers-in-Attendance Dining Room.
 The room was designed by Rastrelli in the mid-18th century.
 The small room is lit by four windows which look out into the formal courtyard.
 The architect placed false windows with mirrors and mirrored glass on the opposite wall, making the hall more spacious and bright.
 Decorated in the typical Baroque interior style, the hall is filled with gilded wall-carvings, complex gilded pieces on the doors, and ornamental patterns of stylized flowers.
 The ceiling mural was painted by a well-known student of the Russian School from the mid-18th century.
 It is based on the Greek myth of the sun god Helios and the goddess of the dawn, Eos.